divyanshchahar/dental_xray_classification/README.md

 The code was run on google collab to reduce run time.
 All the callbacks, model checkpoints and saved models were originally generated in google drive and are transferred here.

 ---
-All the jupyter notebboks except code_testing_cnn5.ipynb contains the output as well as the code.
-Due to a slight error this notebook was overwritten.
-The code, modelecheckpoints, logs and savedmodels associated with this notebook are the same as generated during execution.
-There might be slight changes however at a later point of time as the notebook will be run again and associated data will be updated soon.

----
 Due to github's limitation against uploading large files, model checkpoints are not uploaded rather a link is provided in notepad which will take you directly to the google drive folder containing these files